burger

 • This is useful for working with one of your email aliases or synonym domains.

-• However, be aware: there is no link between the settings entered in the Signature section of Infomaniak Mail and email software/clients.
+• However, note: there is no link between the settings entered in the Signature section of Infomaniak Mail and the email software/clients.

 • Each email software/client has its own settings and you can, for example, define a different reply address within each of the respective tools (read at the bottom of this guide).